DKupshM/CS_185/README.md

 # CS_185

-This is the first assignment!
+This is the Second assignment!